Am0stafa/ZKP-thesis/README.md

 - Introduction to lifetimes
 - Practice with small Rust projects to reinforce learning
 - Complete exercises on ownership, borrowing, and references

+##### Outcome: Foundational Rust Knowledge
+- Learned Rust syntax, data types, and control structures
+- Understood structs, implementations, and methods in Rust
+- Grasped the concept of ownership, including moving and copying values
+- Explored Rust's borrowing system with immutable and mutable references
+- Practiced with arrays, vectors, and slices
+- Implemented basic functionality using external crates
+- Gained insights into Rust's memory safety principles and their impact on code design

 ### Week 2: Networking Basics with Rust (Ends 21/10/2024)
 - Review CCNA content for networking fundamentals